PhilippeMonteil/Exploring.WPF/Configuration/Doc/OptionsPattern.md

     public virtual OptionsBuilder<TOptions> Configure (Action<TOptions> configureOptions);

+Registers an action used to configure a particular type of options.
+These are run before all PostConfigure(Action\<TOptions>).

     public virtual OptionsBuilder<TOptions> PostConfigure (Action<TOptions> configureOptions);

+Registers an action used to configure a particular type of options.
+These are run after all Configure(Action\<TOptions>).

+    public virtual OptionsBuilder<TOptions> Validate (Func<TOptions,bool> validation);

+Register a validation action for an options type using a default failure message.

 ## [Options validation](https://docs.microsoft.com/en-us/dotnet/core/extensions/options#options-validation)

 ### AddOptions / Bind / ValidateDataAnnotations

 #### Example

+appsettings.json:

     {
         "MyCustomSettingsSection":